oajagemo/tricksy-battle/ReadMe.md

 - Game ends when all cards are played.

 - if player picked invalid/wrong choice - the code tells the human (You) to pick another choice until you pick a valid option
+- tells player to follow lead suit - but does not show lead suit which I understand can be confusing

 What it does not do
 - Humans always go first so the first player is not random